 Dartmouth-Hitchcock is dedicated to providing you with excellence in clinical care for ALS (or Lou Gehrig's disease), researching the causes and finding treatments for the condition.
 We also provide education for you and your family, and for medical students and professionals.

 The ALS Center at Dartmouth-Hitchcock Medical Center (DHMC) in Lebanon, NH, encompasses a comprehensive care ALS clinic and research laboratories that study the condition at Geisel School of Medicine at Dartmouth.
 DHMC is recognized by the National ALS Association as a Certified Treatment Center of Excellence for managing affected patients.
 Certified Treament Centers of Excellence provide supportive, evidence-based, multidisciplinary ALS care and services and meet the ALS Association's comprehensive clinical care and treatment standards.

-Dartmouth-Hitchcock Manchester in Manchester, NH, offers a monthly ALS Multidisciplinary Clinic that works in tandem with the ALS Center at DHMC to provide support in the southern region.
-Dartmouth-Hithcock Manchester is an ALS Association Recognized Treatment Center.
+Dartmouth-Hitchcock (D-H) Manchester in Manchester, NH, offers a monthly ALS Multidisciplinary Clinic that works in tandem with the ALS Center at DHMC to provide support in the southern region.
+D-H Manchester is an ALS Association Recognized Treatment Center.
 The ALS Association awards Recognized Treatment Center status to centers that provide the same high quality, multidisciplinary care as Certified Treatment Centers, but that do not provide onsite research or clinical trials.